 - Satisfactory completion of 124 (or more) credits for a Bachelor's Degree; 90 credits for a Diploma; 62 (or more) credits for an Associate of Arts Degree; and 31 credits for the Music Evangelism Certificate.
-Special requirements for each program are listed by the department offering the degree. - A minimum overall grade point average of 2.0 ("C" average) is required for all degree, diploma or certificate candidates, except for the Education majors, who must earn a minimum 2.2 GPA. - For a person to receive a diploma, degree or certificate, 27 of the final 33 credits must be taken in residency at North Central University.
+Special requirements for each program are listed by the department offering the degree. - A minimum overall grade point average of 2.0 ("C" average) is required for all degree, diploma or certificate candidates, except for the Education majors, who must earn a minimum 2.2 GPA.
+Social Work majors must earn a minimum 2.25 GPA. - For a person to receive a diploma, degree or certificate, 27 of the final 33 credits must be taken in residency at North Central University.